fabioellger/fabioellger.github.io/_pages/research.md

 *Do Politicians Discriminate Against Constituents with an Immigration Background?
 Field Experimental Evidence from Germany.
 [SSRN](https://papers.ssrn.com/sol3/Papers.cfm?abstract_id=3559396).* (With Jeyhun Alizade)

+*Local Newspaper Decline and Political Polarization.* (With Hanno Hilbig, Sascha Riaz and Philipp Tillmann)

 ### Work in Progress

-*The Political Effects of Local Newspaper Decline.* (With Hanno Hilbig, Sascha Riaz and Philipp Tillmann)

 *Policy-making in coalition governments: Intra-cabinet conflict, coalition agreements and legislative activity.* (With Anthea Alberto and Heike Klüver)

+*The Political Consequences of Crimes against Politicians.
+How Politically Motivated Crimes influence Representation and Public Opinion.*